 Douglas B. Bamford

-Sheridan College of Design grad (ceramics + furniture design) + NSCAD grad (ceramics + art education); Senior Ceramics Technician at NSCAD University; serves as our Treasurer and Programs Director.
+Graduate of Sheridan College of Design (ceramics + furniture design) + NSCAD grad (ceramics + art education); Former Senior Ceramics Technician at NSCAD University; serves as our Treasurer and Programs Director.